exonum/exonum-doc/src/architecture/serialization.md

 - **Body** is a dynamic sized part, it can be read only after parsing header.

-Data of [fixed-length types](#fixed-length-types) is stored completely in the header.
+Data of fixed-length types is stored completely in the header.

 !!! note "Example"
     Consider a sequence containing `PublicKey`, `u64` and `bool` fields.
 In the binary format all fields of such sequence are placed in the header, its body is empty.
+So such a sequence is fixed-length.

-[Var-length types](#var-length-types) take 8 bytes in header of sequence: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4 for data size.
+Var-length types take 8 bytes in header of sequence: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4 for data size.
 So the header points to the data in the body.
 Data segments are placed in the body without gaps or overlaps, and in the same order